VOLUNTEER OPPORTUNITIES

 Board of Directors

-At present there are four vacancies on the Nature Vancouver Board of Directors.
+At present there are two vacancies on the Nature Vancouver Board of Directors.
 If you, or someone you know, would like to volunteer for this role, please contact John Martin at President@naturevancouver.ca

 Communications Volunteer